byui-cse/cse450-course/source/course/syllabus.md

 #### Day 2 (Friday)
 Students will complete the module reading assignment before coming to class.

-In class, each student will complete a timed, individual readiness assessment (iRAT), which is worth `17%` of the module's grade.
+In class, each student will complete a timed, individual readiness assessment (iRAT).

-After the individual assessment, teams will work together to complete an identical team readiness assessment (tRAT), which is worth `3%` of the module's grade.
+After the individual assessment, teams will work together to complete an identical team readiness assessment (tRAT).

 After the readiness assessments, the instructor will introduce the module's `Minor Case Study` assignment.